Image

 • proof of firearm accreditation (if you are hunting with a gun)

-Resident hunters wishing to hunt an antlerless deer (deer with no antlers or where both antlers are less than 7.5 centimetres long, which generally include adult female deer and fawns of both sexes) should apply to the antlerless deer draw and/or the controlled deer hunt draw, depending on their WMU and season of preference.
+Resident hunters wishing to hunt an antlerless deer (deer with no antlers or with both antlers less than 7.5 centimetres long, which generally include adult female deer and fawns of both sexes) should apply to the antlerless deer draw and/or the controlled deer hunt draw, depending on their WMU and season of preference.
 Note: Hunters may also hunt an antlerless deer by purchasing an additional deer tag valid for antlerless deer or by party hunting with a person who has a deer tag or additional deer tag valid for an antlerless deer.

 Resident hunters successful in the antlerless deer draw will be issued a deer tag that identifies the tag as being valid for 1 antlerless deer in a specific WMU or 1 antlered deer in any WMU.

-Note: only farmers (or an immediate relative) whose primary occupation is farming who live upon and till land which they own are eligible for a farmer's deer licence.
-The immediate relatives of a farmer may only purchase this licence if their primary occupation is farming and they also live upon and till the land.
-The tag that is issued with a farmer’s deer licence is only valid for the geographic area in which the farmer’s land is located.
-Farmers must identify the geographic area in which their land is located and complete an attestation online or in person at a participating ServiceOntario or licence issuer.
+Farmers (or an immediate relative) whose primary occupation is farming who live upon and till land which they own are eligible to purchase farmer's deer licence.
+The immediate relatives of a farmer may only purchase this licence if their primary occupation is farming, and they also live upon and till the land.

 Deer hunting regulations